Paddle

 then you can still generate simple text-based plots in the terminal via

-writer of the kasperl-plots
+the to-terminal-plot writer of the kasperl-plots

 library.

-The example pipeline below monitors the ./logs/
+The example pipeline below monitors the ./logs/ directory for any

-files.
+modifications to .log files.
 It then reads the modified file using the

-reader, generating a plot for the Evaluate/mIoU
+from-visualdl reader, generating a plot for the Evaluate/mIoU scalar

-tool to inspect VisualDL log files) and
+(use the idc-visualdl-info tool to inspect VisualDL log files) and

-displays it using to-terminal-plot
+displays it using to-terminal-plot:

 idc-convert \